 A. The legalese: including where a lawsuit would be filed, when, and under what law

-The ToS constitute the entire agreement between you and the Organization for Transformative Works (OTW) and govern your use of the Service (the Archive of Our Own).
-It takes the place of all prior agreements between you and the OTWthe OTW site itselfFanloreTransformative Works and Culturesdonations to or membership in the OTWOTW elections.
+The ToS constitute the entire agreement between you and the Organization for Transformative Works (OTW) and govern your use of the Archive of Our Own service (hereinafter "Service", "AO3" or "Archive").
+It takes the place of all prior agreements between you and the OTW concerning your use of the Service.
+It does not govern your use of other OTW sites and/or projects including the OTW site itself, Fanlore, or Transformative Works and Cultures, or donations to or membership in the OTW, or OTW elections, all of which are covered under separate agreements hosted on each of the OTW Sites.

-The ToS and the relationship between you and the OTW, and all disputes arising out of or related to it, shall be governed by the laws of the United States state of New York (refer to the ToS FAQ), without regard to its conflict of law provisions.
+The AO3 ToS, the relationship between you and the OTW, and all disputes arising out of or related to it, shall be governed by the laws of the United States and specifically the State of New York (refer to the ToS FAQ), without regard to its conflict of law provisions.

 You and the OTW agree to submit to the personal and exclusive jurisdiction of the courts located within New York County (Manhattan), New York, and to waive any objection to the laying of venue there.